skypjack/entt/docs/md/meta.md

 std::swap(context, other);
 ```

-This can be useful for testing purposes or to define multiple contexts with
+This is useful for testing purposes or to define multiple context objects with
-different meta objects to be used as appropriate.
+different meta type to use as appropriate.

 If _replacing_ the default context isn't enough, `EnTT` also offers the ability
 to use multiple and externally managed contexts with the runtime reflection